NetEase-FuXi/EET/README.md

     </a>
 </p>

-EET(Easy and Efficient Transformer) is an efficient Pytorch inference plugin focus on Transformer-based models with large model sizes and long sequences.
+EET(Easy and Efficient Transformer) is a friendly Pytorch inference plugin focus on Transformer-based models to make mega-size model affordable.

 ## Features

-- 1、High performance.Design highly optimized CUDA kernels.
-- 2、Flexible.Provide op-level、model-level APIs and pipelines for different needs.
-- 3、Easy to use.A few lines of code will do the trick.
-- 4、embed_dim up to 16384 and sequence lengths up to 4096.
-- 5、Adaptation to mainstream frameworks,include transformers and fairseq.
+- Support Mega-size model with single GPU.
+EET could make an 11B model available online within 24G Ampere GPU.
+- Expertise in inference for multi-modal and NLP tasks (CLIP/GPT-3/Bert/Seq2seq etc.).
+- High performance.
+Make the transformer-based model faster and faster with the effect of CUDA kernel optimization and quantization/sparsity algorithm.
+- Out-of-the-box for Transformers and Fairseq.
+Save your pain of trivial configuration and make your model work within a few lines.
 ----

 * [Supported Models](#supported-models)